Pierre Aigrain: Education

 The son of an engineer, Pierre Aigrain completed his secondary education in Metz before studying at naval school between 1942 and 1945.
 In 1945 he became a naval officer at just 21 years old and was sent to study in Norfolk, Virginia, USA.
-After which he became a Ship-of-the-line Lieutenant in Memphis.
+After which he became a Ship-of-the-line lieutenant in Memphis.
 In 1946 he was accepted to the Carnegie Institute of Technology in Pittsburgh to study towards a master's degree.
-He then joined the Department of Electrical Engineering, where Professor F.M.
-Williams got him a research associate position to prepare a PhD in Electrical Engineering, a certificate he obtained in 1948.
+He then joined the Department of Electrical Engineering, where Professor F. M. Williams got him a research associate position to prepare a PhD in Electrical Engineering, a certificate he obtained in 1948.

-In September 1948, Aigrain met Claude Dugas at the Carnegie Institute of Technology who had been sent by Yves Rocard on a CNRS grant (Centre national de la recherche scientifique / Back translation: National Centre of scientific research) to work with Frederick Seitz (Head of the Physics Department).
+In September 1948, Aigrain met Claude Dugas at the Carnegie Institute of Technology who had been sent by Yves Rocard on a French National Centre for Scientific Research (CNRS) grant to work with Frederick Seitz then Head of the Physics Department.
 It was during his studies in Pittsburgh that he met his future wife, Francine Bogart (deceased in 2009), whom he married on February 12, 1947 in New York.

 Career

-Back in France he was assigned to the physics laboratory of the École Normale Supérieure, directed by Yves Rocard, as technical assistant to the Marine Research Center Director (1948–1949).
+Back in France he was assigned to the physics laboratory of the École normale supérieure, directed by Rocard, as technical assistant to the Marine Research Center Director (1948–1949).
 He was working on the physics of germanium transistors.

-Following this he was an engineer at the Atomic Energy Commission (Commissariat à l'énergie atomique) between the years 1949-1950, then an assistant at the Collège de France (to Jean Laval, Professor of theoretical physics) from 1950 to 1951.
-Then he went back to engineering at the Atomic Energy Commission from 1951-1952.
+Following this he was an engineer at the French Atomic Energy Commission (CEA) between the years 1949-1950, then an assistant at the Collège de France to Jean Laval, Professor of theoretical physics, from 1950 to 1951.
+Then he went back to engineering at the CEA from 1951-1952.
 At the age of 26 in 1950, Aigrain obtained a Ph.D. in Physics from the Faculty of Science at the University of Paris.
 He created a small research team in the physics laboratory of the École normale supérieure with Claude Dugas to conduct research on semiconductors which went on to become the school's laboratory for solid-state physics, he would go on to lead this team until 1965.
 It is here where Pierre-Gilles de Gennes studied for his graduate degree.